 |Cardiac arrest ||Abrupt cessation of cardiac mechanical function, which may be reversible by a prompt intervention but will lead to death in its absence ||Rare spontaneous reversions; likelihood of successful intervention relates to mechanism of arrest, clinical setting, and prompt return of circulation ||Ventricular fibrillation, ventricular tachycardia, asystole, bradycardia, pulseless electrical activity, noncardiac mechanical factors (e.g., pulmonary embolism) |

 |Sudden cardiac death ||Sudden, irreversible cessation of all biological functions ||None || |

 The majority of natural deaths are caused by cardiac disorders.
 However, it is common for underlying heart diseases—often far advanced—to go unrecognized before the fatal event.
-As a result, up to two-thirds of all SCDs occur as the first clinical expression of previously undiagnosed disease or in patients with known heart disease, the ...
+As a result, up to two-thirds of all SCDs occur as the first clinical expression of previously undiagnosed disease or in patients with known heart disease, the extent of ...